Harrison White: Markets from networks

 Harrison White also developed a perspective on market structure and competition in his 2002 book, Markets from Networks, based on the idea that markets are embedded in social networks.
 His approach is related to economic concepts such as uncertainty (as defined by Frank Knight), monopolistic competition (Edward Chamberlin), or signalling (Spence).
 This sociological perspective on markets has influenced both sociologists (see Joel M. Podolny) and economists (see Olivier Favereau).

-Latest work
+Later work

-White's most recent work discussed linguistics.
+White's later work discussed linguistics.
 In Identity and Control he emphasized “switching” between network domains as a way to account for grammar in a way that does not ignore meaning as does much of standard linguistic theory.
-He has a long-standing interest in organizations, and before he retired, he worked on how strategy fits into the overall models of social construction he has developed.
+He had a long-standing interest in organizations, and before he retired, he worked on how strategy fits into the overall models of social construction he has developed.